 - 14.15 The County and City Councils will need to take direct action to implement many of the transportation proposals. - 14.16 Within the countryside areas, the restrictive planning policies need to be complemented by a positive approach to maintaining and enhancing the attractiveness of the countryside.
-The City Council supports several countryside management initiatives within the District and seeks to promote and employ the principles of countryside management, where appropriate. - 14.17 The City and County Councils will also be involved in the development process, to enable public and private sector development schemes to proceed without unnecessary delay.
+The City Council supports several countryside management initiatives within the District and seeks to promote and employ the principles of countryside management, where appropriate.

+- 14.17 The City and County Councils will also be involved in the development process, to enable public and private sector development schemes to proceed without unnecessary delay.
 In exceptional circumstances, the Local Authorities may need to assemble land or carry out development themselves as a means of implementing certain proposals.
 This is likely to be the case particularly for non-commercial development such as roads or open spaces. - 14.18 However, the Local Plan expects a large proportion of the required housing provision to be met through the development of "urban capacity" sites throughout the District.
-The market analysis undertaken when preparing the Plan suggests that this is realistic and monitoring entirely of development, as proposed below, is intended to highlight any difficulties.
+The market analysis undertaken when preparing the Plan suggests that this is entirely realistic and monitoring development, as proposed below, is intended to highlight any difficulties.
 Where the development of a particular site is considered to be especially important or desirable, the Local Authorities may be prepared to use their land acquisition powers to help assemble land for development on behalf of developers.
-This option is, however, likely to be a last resort and could only be considered where the costs of acquisition would be met by the prospective developer. - 14.19 Clearly the ability of the Local Authorities to be involved in direct action to implement the Local Plan's proposals will depend largely on the availability of resources, particularly finance and staff.
-Whilst the Plan has avoided putting forward proposals which may require unrealistic levels of Local Authority finance, those proposals which are included in the Plan and require public expenditure will be implemented taking account of the availability of finance and the expenditure priorities at the time.
+This option is, however, likely to be a last resort and could only be considered where the costs of acquisition would be met by the prospective developer.

-"The Local Plan expects a large proportion of the housing provision to be met through the development of "urban capacity" sites"
+"The Local plan expects a large proportion of the housing provision to be met through the the development of "urban capacity" sites"